PlethoraChutney/Appia/README.md

 ![Example 2D Trace](HPLC-tests/2d_example_plot.png)
 Example default HPLC plot

+### Automated Processing
+By adding an export method to the end of your Waters chromatography run, the data processing can be automated.
+In the export method, set a report PDF to save to a specified file and the data to save to another file.
+The PDF contents are not important; they are used so that the FileSystemWatcher can tell that a run is over.

+Launch the result_monitor.ps1 script, with the paths modified appropriately.
+When a PDF gets saved to the reports directory, depending on the name of the PDF file, the HPLC script is run in the appropriate result directory.

 ### 3D Processing
 The 3D scripts will automatically determine if your samle was run with an excitation or emission scan, separate the data into two groups, and plot each group independently.